sha2001/threads/README.md

 # threads

-Sample example with thread in java
+Code examples  with thread in java